 GMAT or GRE?
 Most MBA programs are test agnostic, so play to your own strengths.
 Take a practice exam for both the GMAT and the GRE and see which suits you.
 Next, create a plan for studying and set a date to take the exam.

 Give yourself time to retake the test at least once so you can present your very best score.
-Depending on what country you are from, your competition could have average test scores well above the program averages—plan accordingly.
+Depending on what country you are from, your competition could have average test scores that are well above the program averages—plan accordingly.

 A few years ago, a client who was a non-native English speaker made me promise to advise others who didn’t grow up speaking English to avoid the GRE.
 Apparently, the verbal section is very vocabulary heavy, and this client had difficulty preparing for it.